 Written by Jeff Haskins and Dan Klotz

-This blogpost was written by Jeff Haskins and Dan Klotz from Burness Communications, attending the Climate-Smart Agriculture Conference in Bangkok, Thailand.
-More updates from the conference will be published on this blog, and on our Twitter account @Cgiarclimate and Facebook.
+This post was written by Jeff Haskins and Dan Klotz from Burness Communications, attending the Climate-Smart Agriculture Conference in Bangkok, Thailand.
+More updates from the conference will be published here on this blog, and on our Twitter account @Cgiarclimate and Facebook.